 EXAMPLE: During October, Mr. Foxworthy attended vocational training 18 days at 7 hours per day for a total of 126 hours.
-The school observed 1 holiday in October.
+The school observed 1 federal holiday, Columbus Day, in October.
 Mr. Foxworthy missed 3 days of excused absences.
 He was ill 2 full days and missed another day due to flood waters covering the road to his home.
 Since only 2 days of excused absences can be credited as participation hours, his total hours for October are 126 + 7 (holiday) + 14 (excused absences) = 147.

 EXAMPLE: Ms. Crump participates in a CWEP assignment 128 hours per month.
 She works 8 hours per day the first 4 weeks of each month, Monday through Thursday.
 There were no observed holidays during the month.
 In October, Ms. Crump had medical appointments and was absent on the following dates: 10/3, 2 hours; 10/11, 4 hours; 10/17, 2 hours; and 10/23, 4 hours.
 Although these absences are considered excused, the total that can be credited towards her participation for October are 8 hours for 10/11 and 10/23.
-Her total participation hours are: $116 + 8 = \frac{124}{2}$.
+Her total participation hours are: 116 + 8 = 124.

 EXAMPLE: Ms. Poovy has a minimum weekly work requirement of 30 hours.
 She is assigned to JOIN and is scheduled to work 135 hours per month.
 She normally works 8 hours per day Monday through Friday during the first 3 weeks each month and the remaining 15 hours on Monday and Tuesday of the fourth week.
 During October she had an excused absence for the entire day on Tuesday, 10/6 (8 hours).
-There were no holidays.
+There was a federal holiday but she was not scheduled to work on that day.
 Her total attendance for October was 127 hours.
 The conversion chart shows that without the excused absence added in, she still meets the minimum weekly average of 30 hours for October.
 The Worker enters 30 hours in WPSC for October.
 The Worker could add the excused absence which would give this client an average of 31 hours per week but chose not to in order to save counting this absence as participation hours towards the 10 days per year maximum.